-We were originally supposed to go on a Royal Caribbean cruise to the Bahamas that was canceled due to Covid-19.
+We were originally supposed to go on a Royal Caribbean cruise to the Bahamas that was canceled due to the pandemic in 2020.
 We decided to not only learn about the Bahamas at home but also have a fun cruise day with a Caribbean Cruise style pool party at home.
 (This was definitely one of our favorite stay at home activities for toddlers or kids of any age!)

 Traditional Bahamian Food Recipes

 Given the island vibe and amount of fishing done in the Bahamas, seafood is plentiful.
 We unfortunately didn’t have access to fresh seafood and opted for some Bahamian comfort food instead.